According to the dictionary resilience is defined as:

 - Never needing help

-Being resilient does not mean there will not continue to be stress and trauma in our lives.
+Being resilient does not mean there will not continue to be stress and trauma in life.
 Whether it is illness, racism, losing a loved one or arguments with your partner, challenges are inevitable.
 It is how we navigate those challenges that can increase our ability to thrive instead of just surviving.

 We ALL have inherent resilience, even if it doesn’t always look or feel that way.
 Sometimes our strategies for surviving also cause us pain, yet at some point we needed, and may still need, those tools.
 Imagine working with a personal trainer who is supporting our body to be strong and flexible.
 In the same way we train our muscles we can also strengthen and bring adaptability to our resilience muscles.
 I may notice that I overuse my hamstrings but my quadriceps are underused.
 I can acknowledge my strong hamstrings while I might challenge myself to strengthen a part of my body that is underutilized.
 The same is true for resilience training.
 We acknowledge where we are already strong and we keep adding to the toolbox.